Understanding Types Of Psychiatrists

 How do I choose a mental health professional?

-With only 45,000 psychiatrists nationwide, it can be challenging to find one near you who is able to assist with your unique needs.
-People who have mental health concerns may sometimes begin by visiting their family doctor or primary care physician.
-A primary care practitioner can help patients with referrals and begin medications for some psychiatric conditions if necessary.
+A primary care practitioner can refer individuals and begin medications for some psychiatric conditions, if necessary.
 Local community mental health clinics are also an option in many counties but may require wait times.
 If you live in a rural area, you may have to travel to a larger city to find a practicing psychiatrist.
 There are also some psychiatry services available online, although not all of these will allow psychiatrists to prescribe medication based on video appointments.

 Navigating mental health disorders with online therapy